Applications are now open for the 2018-19 SOCAP Australia John Wood Scholarship.

-The program is a 12 month scholarship open to all Australian and New Zealand residents, with less than 24 months employment in the consumer affairs industry, or who are studying in this field with the aim of entering the industry.
+The scholarship is a 12-month program open to all Australian and New Zealand residents, with less than 12 months employment in the consumer affairs industry, or who are studying in this field with the aim of entering the profession.

-To provide continuing professional development of the John Wood scholar, the scholarship includes SOCAP membership, industry mentoring and professional training through to Complaints Professional Certification, as well as attendance at many of the leading complaints handling and customer care industry events in Australia and New Zealand during the tenure.
+To provide continuing professional development for the recipient, the scholarship includes SOCAP membership, industry mentoring and professional training through to Complaints Professional Certification, as well as attendance at relevant SOCAP events.

 - SOCAP Australia Membership – 12 month SOCAP Australia Individual Membership with additional benefits including:

 – Consumer Directions Magazine

 - SOCAP Complaints Professional Certification Scheme Application

 and Certification (pending successful assessment) including:

 -SOCAP Complaints Professional Certification Scheme application fee